Historic places tourism in downtown Rome, Georgia

-With features such as hilltop panoramas, towering steeples and bell towers, a winsome variety of bridges, a number of statues scattered about, and several jaw-dropping buildings, Rome satifies an appetite for easily-accessible historic vistas like few small cities in the South can.
+With features such as hilltop panoramas, towering steeples and bell towers, a variety of bridges, a number of statues scattered about, and several beautiful old buildings, Rome satisfies an appetite for easily-accessible historic streetscapes like few small cities in the South can.

 Historically, Rome offers a rare variety of sites and scenes.
 An old clock tower on one hill and an old cemetery on another hill are like bookends for a downtown full of 19th-century delights.
 The old part of Broad Street is big, bold and full of color.
 Several amazing 120 years or older houses are found in residential areas near to downtown.

-FUN FACT: The Rome Masonic temple completed in 1877 was a replacement for the previous structure that was burned down during the Civil War.
+Shown above is the c.
+1877 Masonic Temple on Broad Street, which was a replacement for the previous structure that was burned down during the Civil War.
 Many of the Union soldiers who were also Masons were remorseful for what had been done, and a good number of them contributed financially to the funds used to build the striking new temple.

 Rome’s 20 National Register of Historic Places listings include eight districts and 10 individual structures, along with the cemetery and a lock and dam site.
 The listings featured in this article include: